Zehelein/pg-transactional-outbox/lib/README.md

 The two main functions are the `initializeOutboxService` to listen to the WAL messages when an outbox message was written to the outbox table.
-And the `initializeOutboxMessageStorage` generator function to store outgoing messages in the outbox table (for a specific aggregate type and event type).
+And the `initializeOutboxMessageStorage` generator function to store outgoing messages in the outbox table (for a specific aggregate type and message type).

 ```TypeScript
 import {